Applying to be a School Chaplain

 - Applicants will receive an online notification that your application has been received.
 Please use the ‘contact us’ tab if you have not received a lodgement response within 24 hours of lodgement.

-Chaplaincy Positions for next term are now available.
+Chaplaincy Positions are now available.
 See the current vacancies here